LaunchCodeEducation/web-fundamentals/class-prep/8/README.md

 #### Install MAMP for Windows

-1. Go to [MAMP.info][mamp] and download the Windows version of MAMP.
-Double click to install and allow it to make changes on the hard drive.
+1. Go to [MAMP.info][mamp-old-downloads] and download a 3.x version of the Windows installer for MAMP.
+Double click to install and allow it to make changes on the hard drive. *Note:* Recent 4.x versions of MAMP have had issues on some Windows installs.
+We *highly* recommend using a 3.x version at the current time.
 2. Close all other applications.
 3. Select English as the language.
 4. Uncheck the *MAMP PRO* box (do NOT download it).